elegant-scipy/elegant-scipy/markdown/ch5.markdown

 heads or tails, I need one bit, which can take many forms: a long or short pulse over a telegraph wire (as in Morse code), a light flashing one of two colors, or a single number taking values 0 or 1.
+Importantly, I *always* need one bit, because the outcome of a coin toss is random.

-It turns out that it's fairly easy to extend this concept to *fractional* bits.
+It turns out that we can extend this concept to *fractional* bits for events that are *less* random.
 Suppose, for example, that you need to transmit whether it rained today in Los Angeles.
 At first glance, it seems that this requires 1 bit as well: 0 for it didn't rain, 1 for it rained.
-However, rain in LA is a rare event, so we can actually get away with transmitting much less information:
+However, rain in LA is a rare event, so over time we can actually get away with transmitting much less information:
 Transmit a 0 *occasionally* just to make sure that our communication is still working, but otherwise simply *assume* that the signal is 0, and send 1 only on